Bangladesh diplomat in New York charged with labor trafficking, assault

 In late 2013, Devyani Khobragade, who was India's deputy consul general in New York, was arrested and subsequently accused of visa fraud and forcing her housekeeper and nanny to work 100-hour weeks for just over $1 an hour.

 Khobragade's arrest and strip search provoked outrage in India and caused a major diplomatic rift between the United States and India.
-The charges against her were dismissed because she had diplomatic immunity.
-After she left the United States, a New York grand jury later issued a new indictment for visa fraud.
+The charges against her were dismissed because she had diplomatic immunity, but after she left the United States, a New York grand jury later issued a new indictment for visa fraud.

-Last year, a Manhattan federal judge declared the former Bangladeshi consul general in New York and his wife to be in default for ignoring a lawsuit by a former domestic worker who claimed they forced him to work without pay in slavery-like conditions.

-Reporting by David Brunnstrom; Addditional reporting by Serajul Quadir in DHAKA; Editing by Jonathan Oatis, Lisa Shumaker, Tom Hogue and Michael Perry